-Respect 4 All is the LFC Foundation’s Inclusion project that provides free weekly multi sports and physical activity sessions for children and young people with complex and additional needs across the Liverpool City Region.
+Respect 4 All is the LFC Foundation’s Disability & Inclusion project that provides free weekly sports, football and physical activity sessions for children and young people with complex and additional needs across the Liverpool City Region.

-Funded by the Premier League and BT Disability Fund, Respect 4 All has engaged over 400 participants through since 2009.
+Funded by the Premier League and BT Disability Fund, Respect 4 All was launched back in 2009 and engages over 400 participants annually.
 We cooperate with local and national organisations in developing sport and physical activity opportunities for young people with complex needs.

 Our aim is to remove potential barriers that can exist regarding accessibility to sport for disabled people and improve the inclusion between people with and without disabilities.